A Nodewise Regression Approach to Estimating Large Portfolios

 \subsubsection{Multi-factor Estimator}

-The Arbitrage Pricing Theory is derived by \cite{ross76,ross77} and the multi-factor models are proposed by \cite{chamberlain83}.
-These studies have motivated the use of factor models for the estimation of excess return covariance matrices.
+The Arbitrage Pricing Theory that is derived by \cite{ross76,ross77}, and the multi-factor models that are proposed by \cite{chamberlain83} have motivated the use of factor models for the estimation of excess return covariance matrices.
 The model takes the form